 The 81 midlife-themed essays in All That’s Gone capture the opportunities and challenges, hopes and fears, risks and rewards, and triumphs and setbacks of midlife, covering career, parenting, marriage, divorce, finances, meaning, change, choice, death, health, addiction and other encounters in the second half.

 Sirenian Publishing published my narrative nonfiction book, Don’t Knock, He’s Dead: A Longshot Candidate Gets Schooled in the Unseemly Underbelly of American Campaign Politics in 2016 (Amazon: http://amzn.to/2az9j4O) about my exhilarating and disillusioning 2014 campaign for Maryland state delegate in the dog-eat-dog, corrupt, narcissistic world of politics.

-I am making a career transition from public relations to counseling (as a mental health therapist), completing my last year of graduate studies and second year of internship.
-I switched to PR after a first career as a journalist.
-My best job ever was my first job out of college, when I somehow found my way to a Gulf Coast city in Florida to be a sportswriter.
+The novel is homage to my best job ever, my first job out of college, when I somehow found my way to a Gulf Coast city in Florida to be a sportswriter.
 It was the time of my life, but I didn’t fully realize it then.
-My experiences there provided the foundation for the novel Three Yards and a Plate of Mullet.
+My experiences there provided the foundation for the novel.

 I had more good years in journalism, covering news in suburban Baltimore for The Baltimore Sun.
 But it was also there that I experienced my first encounter with the callousness of corporate America.
 I eventually jumped to public relations, like many journalists who seek another career path where their skills have value.
 I have worked for several nonprofits in health care, social services and education.
 I have been knocked out of jobs several times in downsizings.